 Label Description Factory Default GVRP Enables or disables GVRP protocol.
-Disabled GVNF Enables GVRP, the switch must be in 802.1q VLAN mode.
-Enables or disables GVRP on each port.
-If users have already All ports are Port defined trunking group (e.g. Trk1), it can also be selected to be disabled enabled.
+Enables GVRP, the switch must be in 802.1q VLAN mode.
+Disabled Port Enables or disables GVRP on each port.
+If users have already defined trunking group (e.g. Trk1), it can also be selected to be enabled.
 If you check the All Port's box, all ports will be enabled.
-Clear Statistics Clears all GVRP statistics counts Clears the record
+All ports are disabled Clear Statistics Clears all GVRP statistics counts Clears the record